 How to get to Warsaw?

 The best way to get to Warsaw depends from where you are coming from.
 We flew from Madrid, taken the train from Krakow and the bus from Berlin.
 If you are flying into the city, you most likely will arrive at the Frederic Chopin Airport.
 The airport is about 25 minutes away from the Old Town and you will have to take a private bus, public or an Uber to get to the city.
-When traveling with multiple people or large amount of luggage it is actually cheaper and easier to take an Uber.
+When traveling with multiple people or large amount of luggage it is actually cheaper and easier to take an Uber or a private transfer.

 If you are taking the train into Warsaw, you will be arriving to central station.
 If you arrive by bus we recommend using FlixBus as they have a wide network of bus routes across Europe with comfortable seats and great service!